-Tarifa “Donna” Salem, Eastern Dance Artist, was exposed to the music and dance of the Middle East her entire life.
-She was born into a traditional Lebanese family, on March 30, 1956, and raised in a western Pennsylvania community that had a large Lebanese population.
+Tarifa “Donna” Salem, Middle Eastern Dance Artist, was exposed to Arabic music and dance her entire life.
+She was born on March 30, 1956 into a traditional Lebanese family in a Western Pennsylvania community where many Lebanese families settled during the diaspora of the early 1900s.
 Both maternal and paternal grandparents immigrated from Amioun, Lebanon and maintained the traditions of the Middle East throughout their lives.
-Her family stayed with the Farrahs, her mothers family, for the first several months of her life.
-Maternal grandmother, Abla Nassar Farrah exposed her children and grandchildren to the traditional music and dances of the Middle East.
-Jacob N. Salem, her paternal grandfather was a chanter in the Eastern Orthodox church her family went to so she was exposed to the beautiful arabic phrases so typically sung in the Eastern “quarter tone” scale.
+She and her family lived with her mothers family, the Farrahs, for the first several months of her life.
+Her grandmother, Abla Nassar Farrah exposed her children and grandchildren to the traditional music and dances of the Middle East.
+Tarifa’s paternal grandfather, Jacab N. Salem, was a chanter in the Eastern Orthodox church, where the melodic chants, sung in the Eastern “quarter tone” scale were deeply etched into her earliest memories.
 Family activities revolved around church events.
-Haflas, picnics, weddings and other celebrations were never without Middle Eastern music and dance.
-This is how the dance styles were handed down from generation to generation.
-Mimicking the adults who danced at these events was a form of entertainment as well as first hand exposure to the art.
-Tarifa’s uncle, Middle Eastern Dance Artist, Ibrahim (Bobby) Farrah, and her aunt, Margaret “Peggy” Farrah were well known within the Lebanese community as exciting and proficient dancers and were encouraged to perform at church functions that featured live Arabic music.
-At Farrah family functions, Tarifa and siblings were treated to private performances, lessons on how to do the “Arabic” dance and often, how NOT to dance with several comedic renditions starring her uncles, “Bobby” (Ibrahim Farrah) and “Sonny” (Jay Farrah), both being quite adept at mimicking less talented acquaintances.
+Haflas, picnics, weddings and other celebrations were never without Middle Eastern music and dance, where regional dance styles were handed down from generation to generation.
+Mimicking adults who danced at these events was a form of entertainment as well as first hand exposure to the art.
+Tarifa’s uncle, Middle Eastern Dance Artist, Ibrahim (Bobby) Farrah, and her aunt, Margaret Ann “Peggy” Farrah were recognized within the local Lebanese community as exciting and proficient dancers and were encouraged to perform at functions that featured live Arabic music.
+At Farrah family gatherings, Tarifa and siblings were treated to private performances; lessons on how to do “Arabic” dance and often, how NOT to dance with many comedic renditions starring uncles, “Bobby” (Ibrahim Farrah) and “Sonny” (Jay Farrah), both being quite adept at mimicking less talented acquaintances.
 Middle Eastern Dance and Music represented joy, love and laughter in her life.

-Tarifa’s other dance studies included her Afro/Caribbean Dance classes with Lavinia Williams, a Dunham protégé, Flamenco Dance with Carlota Santana, African Dance with Doris Green and Bharata Natyam Technique with legendary Classical Indian Dance Artist, Indrani.
-Her Master Thesis on Moroccan Trance Dance was published in “Arabesque Magazine” as a two-part series.
-She was a featured dancer at Middle Eastern Nightclubs in NYC, New Jersey and Pennsylvania during this period.
-Performances at special events such as the Atlantic Antic in Brooklyn, NYU affiliated performances and club dates booked by Eddie “the Sheik” Kochak, a mentor who taught her a great deal about the industry, developed her sense of artistry.
+Tarifa’s other dance training included Afro/Caribbean Dance classes with Dunham protégé Lavinia Williams, Flamenco Dance with Carlota Santana, African Dance with Doris Green and Bharata Natyam with legendary Classical Indian Dance Artist, Indrani.
+Her Master Thesis “Morocco and its Dances” was published in two parts in the Sept/Oct and Nov/Dec 1982 issues of “Arabesque Magazine”.
+She was a featured dancer at popular Middle Eastern Nightclubs in NYC, New Jersey and Pennsylvania during the early 80s.
+Performances at special events such as the Atlantic Antic in Brooklyn, NYU affiliated performances and private club dates booked by Eddie “the Sheik” Kochak, another mentor who taught her a great deal about the industry, further developed her sense of artistry.

 Tarifa also studied with Phaedra (Phyllis Saretta), longtime principal dancer with the Ibrahim Farrah Near East Dance Group, who instructed her in preparation for Mr. Farrah’s advanced classes.
 Phaedra’s insistence on perfecting lines and proper execution of steps had a great impact on her career in regards to both performance and her ability to teach effectively.
-She also studied with Jajouka (Merrill Peress) longtime principal dancer of the Ibrahim Farrah Near East Dance Group.
+She took occasional classes with Jajouka (Merrill Peress) longtime principal dancer of the Ibrahim Farrah Near East Dance Group.
 Jajouka had an astounding acuity for the rhythms of the East and an ability to convey extreme intensity and passion in her movement expression.
-Tarifa was mesmerized by Jajouka’s performance of the “Guedra” which greatly influenced her decision to write her Master Thesis on Moroccan Trance Dances.
-She also took classes and, more recently, workshops with Elena Lentini, Yousry Sharif and Ahmed Hussien, all of whom continue to inspire her.
-Tarifa believes that growth is ongoing, therefore continues her studies by taking workshops (when possible) and local modern and/or ballet dance classes, yet, she credits regular study with her mentors from early days in her career, for any success she may have achieved.
+Tarifa was mesmerized by Jajouka’s performance of the “Guedra” which greatly influenced her choice of topic for her Master Thesis.
+She also had the great fortune to study with great artists such as Elena Lentini, Yousry Sharif and Ahmed Hussien, all of whom continue to inspire her as she has enrolled in their workshops post NYC days.
+She believes that growth is ongoing, therefore continues to participate in workshops with those who inspire her and local technique classes (modern and/or ballet), yet, she credits regular study with her primary mentors from the early days in her career for any success she may have achieved.

 Though he passed away in 1998, her uncle, Ibrahim Farrah, continues to inspire Tarifa to develop an understanding of the music and dance of various cultures and stage them without sacrificing the essence that defines the quality of movement inherent in that culture.
-Sharing her knowledge through teaching private and group classes is quite fulfilling, however her heart’s desire is to teach more Master Classes throughout the country to share her mentor, Ibrahim Farrah’s style of Middle Eastern Dance while being true to his goal of imposing a standard in presenting the art without sacrificing it’s rich cultural implications.
+Sharing her knowledge through teaching private and group classes is quite fulfilling, however she enjoys teaching Workshops & Master Classes as a means of sharing her mentor Ibrahim Farrah’s style of Middle Eastern Dance while being true to the legacy he left of imposing a standard in presenting the art without sacrificing it’s rich cultural implications.